chester-lang/chester2025draft/docs/src/dev/elaboration-system.md

 2. Handle heterogeneity through proper union type creation
 3. Maintain correct type relationships in nested structures

-## Using the New Elaboration System
+## Using the Elaboration System

 ### Basic Usage

-The following example shows how to use the new elaboration system to type check an expression:
+The following example shows how to use the elaboration system to type check an expression:

-To use the new elaboration system, you'll need to:
+To use the elaboration system, you'll need to:

 1. Parse an expression using ChesterReaderV2 or another parser
 2. Create a reporter and ElabOps for error collection